marridG/2020-Daily_Crawlers/README.md

 - **Sample Full Results**: (Year 2019, 2020) `./202004 MCM_ICM Results/MCM_ICM/`, as `2019 results.json`, `2020 results.json`.
 - **Special Notifications**
-    + <u>Storage Concerns</u> about the Crawler: Please keep in mind that if you want to download all the certificates, an estimation of device storage should be made.
+    + **Storage Concerns** about the Crawler: Please keep in mind that if you want to download all the certificates, an estimation of device storage should be made.
 For instance, 20951 certificates of Year 2020 takes up 3.18 GB (160 KB each file on average).
-    + <u> Execution Resources Concerns</u> about the Crawler and the Parser: A large amount of resources (time, computational resources, Internet service, etc.) will be consumed during the process.
+    + **Execution Resources Concerns** about the Crawler and the Parser: A large amount of resources (time, computational resources, Internet service, etc.) will be consumed during the process.
 It is much more critical for the Parser.
 Here are some of my execution time numbers (hour:minute:second):
         * Year 2020, Crawler: 20:52:01 (20951 files)
         * Year 2020, Parser - Online Approach: 71:13:33 (20960 items)
         * Year 2019, Parser - Online Approach: 81:40:47 (25365 items)
 - **Possible Future Improvemnts**
-    + <u>Efficiency</u>: Although great efforts have been taken to imporve the performance, to ensure the accuracy, network connection problems and the usage of some modules still result in a low efficiency.
+    + **Efficiency**: Although great efforts have been taken to imporve the performance, to ensure the accuracy, network connection problems and the usage of some modules still result in a low efficiency.
-    + <u>PDF miner</u>: `fitz` is used here to convert PDF files containing rederable text areas to image data and then conduct further steps.
+    + **PDF miner**: `fitz` is used here to convert PDF files containing rederable text areas to image data and then conduct further steps.
 If it is possible to parse text directly, great amount of time will be saved.
-    + <u>Accuracy</u>: Frankly speaking, some of the particpants\' names are given in languages like Chinese instead of English.
+    + **Accuracy**: Frankly speaking, some of the particpants\' names are given in languages like Chinese instead of English.
 Although `pytesseract` supportss such languages, its accuracy is still a problem.
 As a result, non-English characters will possibly not be parsed well enough.
-    + <u>During-Execution Cache Designs</u>: Currently, either memory cache or file I/O burdens the device a lot.
+    + **During-Execution Cache Designs**: Currently, either memory cache or file I/O burdens the device a lot.

 <br>